NickNguyeniOS14/ValidicCodingChallenge/README.md

 # Areas of the code I'm least proud of:

 # Tradeoffs I made:
+  - Build UI programmatically instead of using Storyboard to speed up development.

 # Next area of focus to move this beyond MVP:
+  - Polish the UI.
+  - Write UI Test.
+  - Handle error properly.